So-Called ‘General’ American Accent

 We shouted and ran around the couch.

-I’m about to walk downtown.
+I’m about to go downtown.

 Brown shoes are a sound investment.